Published summary

 - The wording of "What mistake did you make today, and what can you learn from it?" would likely pull people toward one telling example instead of a broad abstract statement.

-- People would probably use the prompt to notice competence that often goes uncelebrated.
+- People would probably use the Question to notice competence that often goes uncelebrated.

 - Many respondents would likely use one specific moment as a window into the whole day.